Chapter 1.12

 5. Any other conditions or circumstances beyond the control of the responsible party that a Director deems sufficient to warrant a reduction or elimination of a civil penalty; or

-6. A responsible party’s timely actions in achieving full compliance within the time frame for corrective action provided by the notice of violation or stop work order.
+6. A responsible party’s timely actions in achieving full compliance within the time frame for corrective action provided by the notice of violation, stop work order, or emergency order.

 C. The penalty imposed by this section, if not timely remitted by the responsible party, shall be collected by civil action brought in the name of the City or pursuant to RCW 7.80.010(5), 35A.21.160, or 35.22.280(3).
 A Director shall notify the City Attorney in writing of the name of any person subject to the penalty, and the City Attorney shall, with the assistance of a Director, take appropriate action to collect the penalty, which action shall be filed in Whatcom County Superior Court.
 If the City is forced to take action for the collection of penalties, the City is entitled to reasonable attorney’s fees and costs.